Javokheer/Javokheer/README.md

 - 💼 I’m looking to collaborate on Data Driven Projects.
 - 📫 How to reach me  www.linkedin.com/in/javokhir-khusanov.
 - 😎 Pronoun: he/him
-- ⚡️ I watch videos with 2X speed and don't watch movies.
+- ⚡️ Fun fact: I watch videos with 2X speed and don't watch movies.

 <!---
 Javokheer/Javokheer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.